 The latter is a particularly nice touch if the soap you are making is going to be a homemade gift.

-- Melt & Pour Soap Base available at Amazon
+- Melt & Pour Soap Base

-- Non-bleed soap colorants available at Amazon
+- Non-bleed soap colorants

-- Fragrance oil available at Amazonor essential oil
+- Fragrance oil or essential oil

 - Rubbing alcohol